Last updated: August 30, 2023

-Make a day of it and enjoy lunch outdoors amidst the beautiful scenery of the Leura Cascades picnic area, one of the most scenic Blue Mountains picnic spots.
+Make a day of it and enjoy lunch outdoors at the Leura Cascades picnic area, one of the most scenic Blue Mountains picnic spots.

 The Leura Cascades picnic area and car park are located on Chelmsford Drive in Leura (see map location).

-Although the car park is quite large, it can fill up rather quickly on busy days and weekends, so it’s best to get there early to secure a parking spot.
+Although the car park is quite large, it can fill up quickly on busy days and weekends, so it’s best to get there early to secure a parking spot.

 Leura Cascades Walking Track

-The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through the rainforest, with several small waterfalls and bridges along the way.
+The Leura Cascades walking track is an easy, picturesque walk that follows Leura Falls Creek through a rainforest landscape, with several small waterfalls and bridges along the way.

 The start of the walking track can be found at the southern end of the picnic area, near the artificial cave-like shelters and arch.

-This lookout point is located right above Leura Falls where Leura Falls Creek drops into the Valley.
-Some refer to this waterfall as Bridal Veil Falls, even though there is supposedly also a Bridal Veil Falls at the Govetts Leap Lookout near Blackheath.
+The lookout is situated above Bridal Veil Falls, where Leura Falls Creek drops into the Valley.
+This waterfall is also referred to as Leura Falls, and to add to the confusion, there is also a Bridal Veil Falls at the Govetts Leap Lookout near Blackheath.

-This popular hike follows the cliff edge overlooking Jamison Valley, past various beautiful lookout points that offer some of the best views in the Blue Mountains.
+The Prince Henry Cliff Walk follows the cliff edge facing the Jamison Valley, passing various beautiful lookout points that offer some of the best views in the Blue Mountains.

 Leura Cascades Picnic Area

-The picnic area is well equipped with great facilities such as toilets, tables, seating and plenty of shaded sections.
+The picnic area has excellent facilities, such as toilets, tables, seating, and tree-shaded sections.
 It’s the perfect spot to have lunch in beautiful surroundings after completing the walking track.